 This HSM (Hyper Sonic Motor) uses newer technology in the motor to provide the perfect and precise aperture so that you will be able to capture the perfect photo in bright sunshine, or dim conditions.Read more

 One of the things that users like most about this design is that it is made from a highly durable material that is going to be able to take quite a beating.
 Considering that this device is going to be on the move as much as you, durability while still providing superior photos is a big bonus.

 This unit is going to be able to work with more styles and brands of cameras than previous models.
 It will be able to work with Canon, Sony, and Nikon models.
-You will have the option to plug your model number into a search to ensure that it will be compatible before you buy.
+You will have the option to plug your model number into a search to ensure that it will be compatible before you buy it.

-What we really liked about this design is that it has a pretty razor-sharp autofocus, but it also has a myriad of settings on the dial so that users can manually adjust the focus and the zoom to craft unique and interesting photographs.
+What we really liked about this design is that it has pretty razor-sharp autofocus, but it also has a myriad of settings on the dial so that users can manually adjust the focus and the zoom to craft unique and interesting photographs.

-This design is made from Thermally Composite Material (TSC) that means it is going to be slightly lighter than some of the other designs out there on the market, and a little more durable as well.
+This design is made from Thermally Composite Material (TSC) which means it is going to be slightly lighter than some of the other designs out there on the market, and a little more durable as well.
 It has a slightly slimmer barrel as well, which is going to feel natural in your hands.

 The cost of this design is quite a bit more expensive than some of the more affordable options that we have seen.
 The price of this selection lives somewhere in between the most expensive designs and the more affordable options.